This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 When someone is in prison, does having a real job with real pay yield benefits when he or she is released?
 Findings from an evaluation funded by the National Institute of Justice (NIJ) suggest that this might be the case.

 “Factories behind fences” is not a new idea.
-Traditional industries (TI)—in which offenders are supervised by corrections staff and work for a modest sum—have been a mainstay of corrections for more than 150 years.
+Traditional industries (TI)—in which incarcerated persons are supervised by corrections staff and work for a modest sum—have been a mainstay of corrections for more than 150 years.
 Examples of traditional industries include the manufacture of signs, furniture, and garments, as well as the stereotypical license plates.
-By obtaining work experience in these industries, inmates acquire the skills they need to secure gainful employment upon release and avoid recidivism.
+By obtaining work experience in these industries, incarcerated persons acquire the skills they need to secure gainful employment upon release and avoid recidivism.

 PIECP seeks to: